MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-desktop/button.md

 ---
 layout: entry
 title: "Button"
-description: "How to code and test accessible buttons for the Web"
+description: "How to code and test accessible buttons for desktop applications"
-categories: nav form
+categories: controls
 order: 1

 keyboard:
   tab: |
-    Focus visibly moves to the button. space bar: |
+    Focus visibly moves to the button.
+  space bar: |
     Activates the button.
   enter: |
     Activates the button.

-screenreader:
-  name:  |
-    Its purpose is clear
-  role:  |
-    It identifies its role of button
-  group: |
-    It indicates if it has popup for listbox or menus
+desktop:
-  state: |
+  click: |
-    It expresses its state if applicable (pressed, expanded, disabled/dimmed/unavailable)

-mobile:
+    Activates the button.
-  swipe: |
+  double click: |
-    Focus moves to the element, expresses its state double tap: |
-    Activates the button
+    Activates the button, if supported.

 wcag:
   - name: Perceivable
     list:
       - criteria: Is easy to identify as interactive
       - criteria: Color is not used as the only means of conveying information (error, success, pressed, expanded, etc)
   - name: Operable
     list:
       - criteria: Is keyboard operable
       - criteria: The click/tap target area is no smaller than 44x44px
       - criteria: The disabled and focus states have a 3:1 minimum contrast ratio against default
       - criteria: The focus indication has a 3:1 minimum contrast ratio against adjacent elements
       - criteria: The focus indication has a minimum area equal to the width of the element and 2px in height
   - name: Understandable
     list:
       - criteria: Its purpose is clear in the context of the whole page
   - name: Robust
     list:
       - criteria: Conveys the correct semantic role
       - criteria: Expresses its state (if applicable)
-      - criteria: Meets criteria across platforms, devices and viewports
+      - criteria: Meets criteria across platforms, devices, and viewports

 ---

 ## Buttons vs links

 ### If it goes somewhere, it's `<a>` link.

-- When the user clicks a link, they are taken to a different location in the site.
+- When the user clicks a link, they are taken to a different location in the application.
   - Either another page or even another area of the same page
 - A link can look like a big shiny button but it must be coded as `<a>` link

 ### If it does something, it's a `<button>`

-- Buttons cause an action to occur on the same page
+- Buttons cause an action to occur within the same window
   - Submit a form (even when submission takes you to a new page)
   - Open a menu
   - Launch a modal